CeleritasCelery/coredumped/content/post/implementing-a-safe-garbage-collector-in-rust.md

 _\* googles frantically \*_

 Nope.
-Though apparently we not the only ones who need this.
-The std lib created a [hack](https://github.com/rust-lang/rust/pull/82834) to avoid miscompilations with aliasing mutable references that is used in [Tokio](https://github.com/tokio-rs/tokio/pull/3654) as well.
+Though apparently we're not the only ones who need this.
+The std lib created a [hack](https://github.com/rust-lang/rust/pull/82834) to avoid miscompilations when aliasing mutable references, which is used in [Tokio](https://github.com/tokio-rs/tokio/pull/3654) as well.
 We could take that route (and I was really tempted to) but let's see if there is another way we could fix this.

 ### A level of indirection {#a-level-of-indirection}